-If a student withdraws or is terminated from a nursing cohort, he/she may reapply for acceptance into a cohort if he/she meets current college admissions criteria as found on Page 4 and program cohort admissions as found on Page 6.
+If a student withdraws or is terminated from a nursing cohort, he/she may reapply for acceptance into a cohort if he/she meets current college admissions criteria as found on Page 5 and program cohort admissions as found on Pages 6 and 7.
 This includes but is not limited to:

-- Retake the Wonderlic entrance exam if reapplying over one year from initial test date. - Retake the TEAS or NACE I exam and meet minimum criteria or higher. - Submit a satisfactory health physical examination. - Submit a record of current immunizations. - Submit updated satisfactory Missouri Care Giver background screening. - Submit a satisfactory updated Validity criminal background check.
+- Retake the Wonderlic entrance exam if reapplying over one year from initial test date. - Retake the TEAS or nursing exam and meet minimum criteria or higher. - Submit a satisfactory health physical examination. - Submit a record of current immunizations. - Submit updated satisfactory Missouri Care Giver background screening. - Submit a satisfactory updated Validity criminal background check.
 The student is responsible for the fee. - Complete a satisfactory drug screen.